sbreuers/detta/README.md

 The tool can be closed at any time and it will restart after the last fully annotated frame of one person.

 Parts of the code can be adapted to serve any "point annotation"-task.
 Just take care of the `joint_names` variable and the annotation loop regarding frames and ids.

+## References
+[1] Jafari O. H. and Mitzel D. and Leibe B.. *Real-Time RGB-D based People Detection and Tracking for Mobile Robots and Head-Worn Cameras*.
+IEEE International Conference on Robotics and Automation (ICRA), 2014.
+[2] Beyer L. and Hermans A. and Leibe B.. *Biternion nets: Continuous head pose regression from discrete training labels.* German Conference on Pattern Recognition (GCPR), 2015.
+[3] Rafi U. and Leibe B. and Gall J.. *An Efficient Convolutional Network for Human Pose Estimation.* British Machine Vision Conference (BMVC), 2016.